 Yes, it hurts.
 The pain is indefinable.
 There are no words to describe it.
 The sharing of sympathies would one day end, but grieving for the lost loved one does not.
 The pain gradually stops.
 However, it doesn’t mean grief will cease too.
-The emptiness would always be there; you just learn how to deal with the loss, eventually.
+The emptiness would always be there; you’ll just learn how to deal with the loss.
+Eventually.

 The movie star also mentioned, if you stopped believing in forever it means you are ready to move on.

 Her dialogue made me think.
-I have pondered about it; her line made me recognize that there is a thin line between moving on and moving forward.
+I’ve pondered about it; her line made me recognize that there is a thin line between moving on and moving forward.
 Albeit the difference is slim, it does exist.

 My definition of moving on is to forget everything from the past.
 Whereas, moving forward is to bring the past to the future.

 As humans, we tend to deny, run or hide from anything which causes loss, pain and suffering.
 We are all afraid of getting hurt.
 Heart breaking relationships, bad encounters, and the like are just few of those unhealthy experiences.
 If we are going through such, all decisions and actions are done solely for the sake of avoiding and forgetting those circumstances.
 This is called moving on.